 Avoidance of Filler

-The approach seems less concerned with providing the eye with candy and more inspired by nourishing the soul with thoughtful, grand, and authentic gestures with purpose.
+The approach seems more inspired by nourishing the soul with thoughtful, historical, and authentic gestures than creating moments of eye candy.

 Hall & European Antique Doors from Chateau Domingue